 In Florida, the top prosecutor in each judicial circuit is called the State Attorney.
 Other states sometimes call this position the “District Attorney.”

 In Florida, each State Attorney is elected to a four-year term.
-The State Attorney in Florida has wide discretion in making the decision to charge or prosecute crimes in their jurisdiction.
+The State Attorney’s Office in Florida has wide discretion in deciding whether to charge or prosecute crimes in their jurisdiction.

 Florida is divided into twenty (20) Judicial Circuits, each of which is composed of Circuit and County Courts.
 Along with the five District Courts of Appeal and the Supreme Court of Florida, the judicial circuits constitute the Florida State Courts System.